SylvanHuang/fs_bspsa_monotone_matlab/README.md

 The benchmark dataset used is the Ionosphere dataset.
 For more information, please refer to the manuscript:
-"Feature Selection via Binary Simultaneous Perturbation Stochastic Approximation" by V. Aksakalli & M. Malekipirbazari (ArXiv ID: 1508.07630).
+"Feature Selection via Binary Simultaneous Perturbation Stochastic Approximation" by V. Aksakalli & M. Malekipirbazari, Pattern Recognition Letters, 2016.
-If you are using this code for research, please cite it as:
-Submitted for Publication, Pattern Recognition Letters.